Overview: What are we talking about?

 If a deposit is required, the following automated communications can optionally be sent to the customer:

-To view and edit deposit settings navigate to Left-hand Navigation: Admin » System-Wide Settings.
+To view and edit deposit settings navigate to Left-hand Navigation: Admin » System Email.
+Locate the New Deposit Email template and edit it.
+Enable the following emails if applicable:

 - Send New Deposit Email - When a required deposit is added to a reservation, an email can be automatically sent to the customer, informing them that they must pay a deposit.
 If this setting is enabled, the customer will receive this email when their reservation is created.

 - Send Deposit Accepted Email - If deposits are required on reservations, and the previous deposit email is enabled, the deposit email will be sent to the customer when their reservation is created.
-If you would prefer that the New Deposit email be sent when a customers reservation request is accepted, enable this setting!
+If you would prefer that the New Deposit email be sent when a customer's reservation request is accepted, enable this email!

 - Daily Deposit Email - If a deposit is unpaid, an optional daily email can be sent to remind the customer to pay the deposit.
 If this setting is enabled, the customer will receive an email reminder to pay their deposit every day that it goes unpaid.
 This is a great way to keep unpaid deposits at the top of your customers' inbox.